The Ishtar Gate © Paul Mannix

 The huge Pergamon Museum has three main departments: the Antiquity Collection, the Islamic Art Museum, and the Middle East Museum, that house parts of reconstructed monumental buildings transported from excavation sites in foreign lands, or faithful replicas thereof.
-The Antiquity Collection contains the Pergamon Altar from the second century BC, as well as the Market Gate of Miletus from Roman antiquity; the main attraction in the Islamic Art Museum is the Mshatta façade originating from a Jordanian desert palace; while the Middle East Museum boasts the Ishtar Gare and the Procession Way of Babylon, as well as the throne room façade of Nebuchadnezzar II.
+The Antiquity Collection contains the Pergamon Altar from the second century BC, as well as the Market Gate of Miletus from Roman antiquity.
+The main attraction in the Islamic Art Museum is the Mshatta façade originating from a Jordanian desert palace.
+The Middle East Museum houses the Ishtar Gare and the Procession Way of Babylon, as well as the throne room façade of Nebuchadnezzar II.

 Address: Am Kupfergraben 5, Museum Island